Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-The performed analysis of this unexplained up to now correlation \Fref{Fig:lmbTc_}, reveals that the BCS pairing theory is even with acceptable accuracy qualitatively applicable to explain the main property of the HTS cuprates -- their high critical temperature $T_{c,\,\mathrm{max}}$ at optimal doping.
-The significant correlation coefficient in the linear regression depicted in \Fref{Fig:lmbTc_} gives a hint that the Ref.~\cite{Pavarini:01} correlation is actually a correlation between $T_c$ and the dimensionless coupling constant $\lambda$ supposing in very rough initial approximation that $J_{sd}$ has small variations from compound to compound.
-In any case, the Kondo interaction as a pairing mechanisms in cuprates deserves to be represented in the arena together with all other mechanisms explaining correlation of $T_c$ and other properties of high-$T_c$ superconductors.
+The above analysis of the correlation depicted in \Fref{Fig:lmbTc_}, reveals that the BCS pairing theory within an acceptable accuracy qualitatively is even able to explain the main property of the HTS cuprates -- their high critical temperature $T_{c,\,\mathrm{max}}$ at optimal doping.
+The significant correlation coefficient in the linear regression depicted in \Fref{Fig:lmbTc_} suggests that the correlation introduced in Ref.~\cite{Pavarini:01} is a correlation between $T_c$ and the dimensionless coupling constant $\lambda$ supposing in a very rough initial approximation that $J_{sd}$ depends weakly on the studied material.
+In any case, the Kondo interaction as a pairing mechanism in cuprates deserves a place on the arena together with all other mechanisms attempting to explain the correlation of $T_c$ and other properties of high-$T_c$ superconductors.